The deformed Hermitian Yang-Mills equation on three-folds: and Laplacian estimates

-It is of course clear that if $\lambda_{2,n}$ remains bounded, even then \ref{lambda1bylambda2} holds.
 We drop the subscript $n$ in what follows.
 Unless specified otherwise, the constant $C$ changes from line to line for the remainder of the paper.\\ Define the function where $\gamma$ is a function defined as follows.